Mario8664/image2text/README.md

 manually, to pretend the conflicts of the VS configuration for each contributor.(too complex..>_<)

 if you are coding in Linux, unless you had modified the installation path of OpenCV, our cmake script had been configured all the lib path and include path correctly.
-Just tap your kb!